MattMckenzy/Homehook/README.md

 Services:Jellyfin:MediaTypeTerms:Video | Video,Videos,Movies,Movie,<br />Show,Shows,Episode,Episodes | Alternative terms that can be used to specify video media items.
 Services:Jellyfin:MediaTypeTerms:Photo | Photo,Photos,Pictures,Picture | Alternative terms that can be used to specify photo media items.
 Services:Jellyfin:MaximumQueueSize | 100 | Maximum media item queue size to post to Home Assistant.
-Services:IFTTT:Token | | Authentication token used to post to Homehook.
+Services:IFTTT:Token | | Authentication token used to post to Homehook, can be anything you generate and use on both sides.
-Services:HomeAssistant:ServiceUri | | Home Assistant's service uri.
+Services:HomeAssistant:ServiceUri | | Home Assistant's service uri, can be anything you generate and use on both sides.
+Services:HomeAssistant:Header | Authorization | Jellyfin's authentication header to use (the default is typically correct).
+Services:HomeAssistant:AccessToken | | Home Assistant's authentication token.
+Make sure to add "Bearer " before the token generated in your user profile.
 Services:HomeAssistant:Token | | Authentication token used to post to Homehook.
-Services:HomeAssistant:JellyWebhookId | | The ID of the Home Assistant webhook on which to POST the media items.
 Services:HomeAssistant:JelllyDevices | | The list of media player devices available.
 Used during phrase parsing.
 Services:Language:UserPrepositions | as,from | List of available prepositions to identify a user in a search term.
 Services:Language:DevicePrepositions | on,to | List of available prepositions to identify a device in a search term.